OpenSlice People

 Technical Steering Committee (TSC)

-The OSL Technical Steering Committee is in charge of driving the technical ativities
+The OSL Technical Steering Committee is in charge of driving the technical activities

 Kostis Trantzas (UPATRAS)